Chapter 8: Advanced Techniques

 Change the order:

-- Random person starts (roll dice, spin wheel)
+- Random person starts (roll dice, spin a wheel)

 - Reverse alphabetical